intel/confidential-computing-zoo/cczoo/cross_lang_framework/README.md

 ## Build and installation

 - Clone Gramine repo to local, you need to build gramine from source code instead of install gramine directly, you can refer to the guidance of the link (https://gramine.readthedocs.io/en/stable/devel/building.html) .
-Make sure your OS and kernel machine meets the requirements.
+Make sure your OS and kernel version meets the requirements.
 - Run the following command on Ubuntu LTS to install dependencies:
  ```bash
 sudo apt-get install openjdk-11-jdk-headless libatk-wrapper-java